-Head circumference for males with Williams syndrome.
+FIGURE 2FHead circumference for males with Williams syndrome.
 Normal curves = dashed lines; affected patients = solid lines.
 Reprinted with permission from: Saul RA, Geer JS, Seaver LH, Phelan MC, Sweet KM, Mills MS. Growth References: Third Trimester to Adulthood.
 Greenwood, SC: Greenwood Genetic Center; 1998.

-TABLE 2 Normal Values for Random Urinary Calcium/Creatinine Ratios a relative strength in language and verbal short-term memory, with a significant weakness in visuospatial construction.7 A detailed psychoeducational evaluation with information provided by the primary care pediatrician to the school regarding the unique cognitive and behavioral profile is important for school-aged children to develop an appropriate educational plan.
+TABLE 2 Normal Values for Random Urinary Calcium/Creatinine Ratios a significant weakness in visuospatial construction.
+A detailed psychoeducational evaluation with information provided by the primary care pediatrician to the school regarding the unique cognitive and behavioral profile is important for school-aged children to develop an appropriate educational plan.
 A referral to a neuropsychologist may be of benefit.
 Speech and language, physical, and occupational therapies are important for school-aged children.